8 – Melanie Makes Me Smile – Tony Burrows

 # 2 – Love Grows (Where My Rosemary Goes) – Edison Lighthouse

-If your a fan of early 1970s pop records, this one is probably one of your favorites.
-Killer hooks, simple lyrics and great vocals defined this style of music from the early 1970s.
+If you’re a fan of early 1970s pop records, this one is probably one of your favorites.
+Killer hooks, simple lyrics, and great vocals defined this style of music from the early 1970s.
 The song was released in 1970.
-It was written by Tony Macaulay and Barry Mason.
+Tony Macaulay and Barry Mason wrote it.
 Tony Burrows was hired to sing the lead vocals on the song.
 They named the studio group Edison Lighthouse.
 The song became a huge hit.
 “Love Grows (Where My Rosemary Goes)’ hit number one in the United Kingdom.
-It was also very successful in the United States peaking at number five on the Billboard Hot 100.
+It was also very successful in the United States, peaking at number five on the Billboard Hot 100.
 In subsequent interviews, Tony Burrows has claimed that Love Grows was his favorite vocal of his career.

 # 1 – Beach Baby – The First Class

-Many fans have called this one, the greatest Beach Boys song that wasn’t a Beach Boys song.
-When it was first released it fooled many people who thought it was the Beach Boys.
-But Beach Boys fans knew better and it became such a big hit so quickly, that word spread that it was a band called First Class.
-In reality, it really wasn’t a band but rather two songwriters who hired a few other musicians to record some of their songs.
+Many fans have called this one the greatest Beach Boys song that wasn’t a Beach Boys song.
+When it was first released, it fooled many people into thinking it was the Beach Boys.
+But Beach Boys fans knew better, and it became such a big hit so quickly that word spread that it was a band called First Class.
+In reality, it wasn’t a band but two songwriters who hired a few other musicians to record some of their songs.

 I’m afraid you have made one mistake.Tony Burrows was NOT lead vocalist on the disc My Baby Loves Lovin by White Plains is was Ricky Wolff.Tony is one of the backing singers.